-Over the last 8 years I have lived in many places around the world including my hometown of Vancouver, Queenstown New Zealand, and Astoria, NYC.
+I am originally from Vancouver, Canada but have lived in a few different places through my adult life, including Queenstown New Zealand, and Astoria, NYC.
 Since moving to London in January 2016, I have completely fallen in love with the city and the endless travel options that living in Europe brings.
-I currently live in North London with my partner and our rescue pup Remy aka Remus aka Remmingway… you get it, I love him.
+I currently live in North London with my husband and our rescue pup Remus aka Remy aka Remmingway… you get it, I love him.

 I am vegan first and foremost for the animals though I do also consider myself an environmentalist.
 I also try to maintain a healthy lifestyle and enjoy learning about plant based nutrition but it’s unlikely that I will refuse a vegan donut.